-Spark’s 'Leading Diversity and Inclusion from the Heart' programme was launched to inspire everyone at Spark to be more inclusive in everything that they do, to celebrate the diversity within the organisation and ensure that everyone has a voice.
-This programme works alongside other focuses and initiatives at Spark, including:
+Spark’s Blue Heart programme was launched to inspire everyone at Spark to be more inclusive in everything that they do, to celebrate the diversity within the organisation, to ensure that everyone has a voice, and to lead diversity and inclusion ‘from the heart’.
+This programme operates as an umbrella across a number of focused initiatives at Spark, including:

-Spark’s symbol for its diversity and inclusion programme is a blue heart, chosen as a symbol to represent that Spark has a ‘heart-led’ approach to D&I, not a ‘mind-led’ one, along with the ‘blue culture’ we want to build where achievement, self-awareness, encouragement and collaboration are tools we use every day.
-In the world of emoji (the language of mobile), a blue heart means trust, harmony, peace and loyalty.
-Nearly 3,000 Spark people, including all members of the Board and the Leadership Squad, have made a pledge to uphold the values of diversity and inclusion with their own personal commitment.
+Spark’s symbol for its diversity and inclusion programme is a blue heart, chosen as a symbol to represent that Spark has a ‘heart-led’ approach to D&I. We want to build a ‘blue culture’, where achievement, self-awareness, encouragement and collaboration are tools we use every day.
+In the world of emojis (the language of mobile), a blue heart means trust, harmony, peace and loyalty.
+At last count, about 3,000 Spark people, including all members of the Board and the Leadership Squad, have made a pledge to uphold the values of diversity and inclusion with their own personal commitment.

 Celebration of cultural events

-Celebration of significant cultural events are created and led by passionate Spark people.
-The company provides funding and support for our people to celebrate their own culture and share it with the rest of the organisation.
-These events have grown organically to include:
+Celebrations of significant cultural events are created and led by passionate Spark people.
+The company provides funding and support for our people to celebrate and share their own culture with the rest of the organisation.
+Celebrations have been organised by our people, for our people, and now include:

 Champions for Change

-Both Managing Director, Simon Moutter and Board Chair, Justine Smyth are members of Champions for Change, a group of New Zealand leaders from across the public and private sectors who are committed to raising the value of diversity and inclusion within their organisations and advocating for progress across all New Zealand workplaces.
+Both Managing Director, Simon Moutter and Board Chair, Justine Smyth are members of Champions for Change, a group of New Zealand leaders from across the public and private sectors who are committed to raising awareness about the business value of diversity and inclusion within their organisations, and advocating for progress across all New Zealand workplaces.
 Champions come together to share challenges, solutions and achievements.
-As well as spearheading collective initiatives our two Spark Champions for Change lead specific workstreams that impact significant change within our organisation and across Aotearoa.
+As well as spearheading collective initiatives, our two Spark Champions for Change lead specific workstreams that impact significant change within our organisation and across Aotearoa.